Paytnic/minecraft-1.17.1/README.md

 ## Q and A

-# How do I get this?
+# How do I get this? (windows)

-- download git from here: https://git-scm.com/download/win
+- download git from here / ensure you have git already installed: https://git-scm.com/download/win
 - open command prompt where you want the server folder to be installed.
-Paste this in and press enter: https://github.com/BradleyHarper/minecraft-1.17.1.git
+Paste this in and press enter: git clone https://github.com/BradleyHarper/minecraft-1.17.1.git
 - click the start.bat after port forwarding and changing the IP in server.properties and wala, you have a working minecraft server.
+- Linux users already have git.
+Just paste the "git clone blablah" from above.
+(I don't have a start script for linux yet)

 # After running the start.bat script (either clicking on it or typing in "start start.bat" in the terminal).
 A message shows up stating that 'java' is not defined